parenting: traveling with a 6 month old

 Last tip - have an open and adaptable mindset.
 Traveling with a baby will not be like traveling with your partner.
 I recommend talking to your partner about what sort of trip you two want to have, and what you want to prioritize.
 We decided that we wanted to make sure that our kiddo got enough sleep at night so he was a happier kid during the day.
 Specifically this translated to -

-• All of the kiddo’s daytime naps were on the go, so we decided to focus on getting a good night sleep
+All of the kiddo’s daytime naps were on the go, so we decided to prioritize on getting him a good night sleep.

 Overall we had a wonderful trip, and I wouldn’t have changed anything if I could.
 Europe was an extremely baby/family friendly place, and it was perfect as our first international trip.